-UK or US – where should you study?
+UK, US or Australia – where should you study?

-So you’ve made the decision to study abroad, but are you finding it difficult to decide between studying in the UK or the US?
+So you’ve made the decision to study abroad, but are you finding it difficult to decide between studying in the UK, US or Australia?

 Don’t worry, we’re here to help you choose your ideal place to live and study!
 Here are the main things to consider…